-In more mundane circumstances, the V8 engine works really well with the seven-speed transmission, with just the odd thump notable when driving around town.
+In more mundane circumstances, the V8 engine works really well, with just the odd thump from the gears notable when driving around town.
 Overall, though, there’s so much power that the engine will pull strongly from really low revs, meaning the GT is surprisingly docile car to drive when you just fancy pootling along.